sanitswain/java8tips/datetime.rst

    ZonedDateTime z32 = ZonedDateTime.ofInstant(instant, zone);

 **OffsetDateTime**
  As we saw time zones are also represented by an offset value from UTC, OffsetDateTime represents an object with date/time information and an offset, for example, 2014-12-03T11:30-06:00.
 Instant, OffsetDateTime and ZonedDateTime are very much looks similar but there are key differences exists.
 Instance represents a point in time in UTC on a continuous time line, OffsetDateTime maintains time zone with an offset compared to UTC and ZonedDateTime contains time zone information along with Day-Light-saving rules.
-It is always promoted to use ZonedDateTime or Instant for simple usages.
+It is always better to use ZonedDateTime or Instant for simple usages.
 As like other temporal instances, this also has standard method patterns to create its instances.

  .. code:: java